DorianWelcode/Hello-world/README.md

-# Hello-world
+# Branch 2 of Hello world
-practicing github
+Still practicing github
-My name is Dorian
-I am practicing on Github
+Trying to find more info